Gfolborg/Gfolborg/README.md

 </p>

 <p>
-This GitHub is where I showcase <strong>AI automation projects, coding practice, and creative experiments</strong> as I continue sharpening my skills through hands-on learning and exploration.
+This GitHub is where I showcase <strong>AI automation projects, coding practice, and creative experiments</strong> as I continue sharpening my skills through hands on learning and exploration.
 </p>

 <h2>🤳 Connect with me:</h2>